Logo

 Key Takeaways

-• Utilize supply and demand zones to set precise entry and exit points, enhancing your trading strategy and profitability.
+• Utilize supply and demand trading zones to set precise entry and exit points, enhancing your trading strategy and profitability.

 • The interplay of supply and demand dictates price movements, providing a foundational principle for analyzing and predicting market trends.